Do you want a personalised training plan that helps you achieve your goals?

 Or achieving your longer term goal?

-Nobody is going to remember that you did a 50 mile bike ride during training.
+Nobody is going to remember that you did a 10 mile run.

-But they will remember if you pulled out of that major event that you told them you were training for.
+But they will remember if you pulled out of that major event.
+All because you weren’t flexible enough.

 9) Get Someone Else's Opinion